Skip to content

 When done, it should print Project created.

 If you take a look in the contracts folder, you should find a sample source file called Lock.sol.
-It is a Solidity smart contract implementing a simple digital lock, where users can only withdraw funds after a given period of time:
+It is a Solidity smart contract implementing a digital lock, where users can only withdraw funds after a given period of time:

 // SPDX-License-Identifier: UNLICENSED